BdR76/CSVLint/docs/readme.md

 Sort data on a single column, and take into account the data type of the column.
 String text columns will be sorted alphabetically.
 Integer, decimal and datetime columns will be sorted according to their respective values.
+Note, that the resulting new dataset will have quotes applied according to the current `Apply quotes` setting in the Reformat dialog.

 ![CSV Lint sort data dialog](/docs/csvlint_sort_data.png?raw=true "CSV Lint plug-in sort data dialog")